Parasites (other) – Paragonimus

 NO

-○ Label specimen container.
-Place specimens in biohazard bag and seal..
-Transport specimen to the laboratory within 72 hours.
+○ Label specimen container, place in biohazard bag, seal and transport to the laboratory within 72 hours.

-○ Specimens should be stored at room temperature (20-25˚C) and transported to the UHN/SH Microbiology Laboratory ASAP after collection.
-For stool, keep Yellow top tube (SAF vial) at room temperature while the White-top vial should be refrigerated (2-8˚C) prior to transport.
+○ Specimens should be stored at room temp (20-25˚C) and transported to the UHN/SH Microbiology Laboratory ASAP after collection.
+For stool, keep Yellow top tube (SAF vial) at room temp while the White-top vial should be refrigerated (2-8˚C) prior to transport.

 ○ The specimen will be referred to the Public Health Ontario Laboratory for testing.
 PHOL will refer serology specimen to NRCP.